Evicencio-05/Evicencio-05/README.md

 ## 🚀 About Me

 Hey!
-I'm Ethan, a passionate student with a knack for building things in Python and C++.
+I'm Ethan, a student who likes to work with Python and C++.
 Whether I'm coding up a new project, catching a wave, lifting weights, or captivated by a book (or cat!), I'm always eager to learn and grow.

 ---